Package insert / prescribing information

 |–3.57 ± 1.64||–0.98 ± 1.32||–3.65 ± 1.14||–1.32 ± 1.25|

 Treatment Beyond 48 Weeks

-In Study 438, patients who received Adefovir Dipivoxil Tablets during the first 48 weeks were re-randomized in a blinded manner to continue on Adefovir Dipivoxil Tablets or receive placebo for an additional 48 weeks.
-At Week 96, 50 of 70 (71%) of patients who continued treatment with Adefovir Dipivoxil Tablets had undetectable HBV DNA levels (less than 1000 copies/mL), and 47 of 64 (73%) of patients had ALT normalization.
-HBV DNA and ALT levels returned towards baseline in most patients who stopped treatment with Adefovir Dipivoxil Tablets.
+In Study 438, patients who received Adefovir Dipivoxil during the first 48 weeks were re-randomized in a blinded manner to continue on Adefovir Dipivoxil or receive placebo for an additional 48 weeks.
+At Week 96, 50 of 70 (71%) of patients who continued treatment with Adefovir Dipivoxil had undetectable HBV DNA levels (less than 1000 copies/mL), and 47 of 64 (73%) of patients had ALT normalization.
+HBV DNA and ALT levels returned towards baseline in most patients who stopped treatment with Adefovir Dipivoxil.

 |Efficacy Parameter*||Pre-Liver Transplantation

 |Mean change ± SD in HBV DNA from baseline (log10 copies/mL)||–3.7 ± 1.6